Photography composition: rule of thirds

 Everyone can take great photos.
 Just start with the basics and build from there.
 We’ll show you.

-If you’re struggling to get to grips with the Rule of Thirds, you can be sure that many others are struggling too.
+If you’re struggling to get to grips with the Rule of Thirds in photography composition, you can be sure that many others are struggling too.
 Please share your questions and/or struggles below and we’ll give you some help.

 If this article has helped you to understand the Rule of Thirds, share that too – we love good news!